-Guarantees Balance of commitments to provide guarantees Description of liabilities guaranteed Hibikinada Development Co., Ltd. 15 Commitments to provide guarantees for loans
+(in millions of yen) Balance of Guarantees commitments to Description of liabilities guaranteed provide guarantees Hibikinada Development Co., Ltd. 6 Commitments to provide guarantees for loans

 (3) Keepwell Agreements

 In addition to the above, the Company entered into keepwell agreements with the following financial subsidiaries and others to enhance their credit worthiness.